novinxy/MER_particle_detection/README.md

-# Processing and analysis of digital microscopic images from the Mars Exploration Rover missio
+# Processing and analysis of digital microscopic images from the Mars Exploration Rover mission

 This projest is part of Applied Computer Science Master Thesis: